akbasliogulcan/akbasliogulcan/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm on an exciting journey to become a React-Js developer.
+I'm on an exciting journey to become a Full Stack developer.
 I am passionate about coding, problem-solving, and building scalable applications.
 I love learning new technologies and collaborating with others to create innovative solutions.
 Feel free to explore my projects, and let's connect!

 🚀 Keep scrolling to learn more about what I'm currently working on, what I'm learning, and how we can collaborate!